 Before your guests arrive, either add the whiskey to the pitcher or set out the bottle for folks to add to their own cocktails.
 Waaay low maintenance for you and fun for your guests.

-Ginger Whiskey Cocktail - This simple, 3-ingredient whiskey cocktail is always a hit.
+- Ginger Whiskey drinks - These simple, 3-ingredient whiskey cocktails are always a hit.
 Super easy and super refreshing.

 - 1 cup fresh meyer lemon juice